esc0rtd3w/firestick-loader-kodi-data/18/addons/script.favourites/README.txt

    CustomFavourite.1.Label
    CustomFavourite.1.Icon
    CustomFavourite.1.Path
-   CustomFavourite.1.List (the absolute path without the 'Activate.Window()' part)

    Additionally you can pass 'changetitle=true' to the script, this will allow the user to change the name of the label.